-Observation 7.
-Our code's performance suffers from hyperthreading and thread oversubscription on systems with non-inclusive caches.
+Our code's performance suffers from hyperthreading and thread oversubscription on systems with noninclusive caches.
 Oversubscription is not a way forward to mitigate latency effects here.

 The result is not a surprise once we take into account that the code relies heavily on data access localization and that individual tasks with their high arithmetic intensity already fill the close caches.
 Within one task, the code streams data through the AVX components.
 Switching tasks is expensive: It interrupts the AVX usage pattern of the current thread and induces further capacity misses on the close-by caches.
-If the data then still resides in a next-level cache, these runtime penalties are eventually compensated by the gain in vector facility utilization.
-If swapped-out data however is not contained in a close-by cache-a situation likely with non-inclusive caching-swapping out logical threads becomes too expensive to be compensated.
-The effect is amplified by overhead necessary to administer the task queues and sequentialization and synchronization effects stemming from work stealing, e.g.
+If the data then still reside in a next-level cache, these runtime penalties are eventually compensated by the gain in vector facility utilization.
+If swapped-out data however are not contained in a close-by cache - a situation likely with noninclusive caching - swapping out logical threads becomes too expensive to be compensated.
+The effect is amplified by overhead necessary to administer the task queues and sequentialization and synchronization effects stemming from work stealing, for example.